Minnesota Workers’ Compensation Attorney Fees Become Governed By Statute

 For example, if an injured worker’s doctor requests to perform an MRI, the insurer denies payment, and the Minnesota work comp lawyer succeeds in getting the MRI paid for, those fees become paid for by the insurer/employer.

 Because of this, it is important for an injured employee to obtain a Minnesota workers’ compensation lawyer at the beginning of the case for a few reasons.

 One, many different time deadlines exist that you must adhere to and failure to adhere to them can adversely affect the case.

-Second, if a dispute does arise the work comp attorney has all the information and can make a quick decision and take quick action on the case.
+Second, if a dispute does arise our MN work comp attorney has all the information and can make a quick decision and take quick action on the case.

 Our lawyers will review your work comp case to make sure you are getting all the benefits you deserve.

 Our Minneapolis/St. Paul’s work comp lawyers will take the time to explain how workers’ compensation attorney fees factor into your case so you can make appropriate decisions regarding your work comp case.